 Apple butter is such a fall staple.
-And I’m sure you know that there’s no butter in it at all, just fresh apples that have been cooked down and pureed into a thick spread.
+And I’m sure you already know that there’s no butter in it at all, just fresh apples that have been cooked down and pureed into a thick spread.
 But did you know you can also make Pumpkin Butter?
 And Bourbon Banana Butter?
 And Peach Butter?
 I love to experiment, and today I mixed cranberries with apples to make fabulously tart cranberry apple butter that I think you’re going to love.
 The flavor (and color!) is unique and wonderful.
 This is easy to make, so gather up some small jars and think about making a few extra batches for holiday gifts.

 TIP: Fresh cranberries are sold in 12-ounce bags from late September through December in grocery stores — you can’t get them at any other time of the year, so grab extra and freeze them.
 Just put them straight into the freezer as is, in their original bags, they’ll last up to a year.
 Cranberries are low in calories, and high in vitamin C and anti-oxidants so they’re really good for you, especially when you eat them without added sugar.